Last updated on February 17th, 2024 at 03:34 pm

-A camel ride (maybe!)
+Go On A camel ride (maybe!)

 I wasn’t sure about booking a camel ride, but it’s something I thought might be a good thing to do in Marrakech with kids.
-I ending up booking a joint desert buggy/ camel ride trip and to be honest, I think I would rather just have gone with the buggy ride.
+I ended up booking a joint desert buggy/ camel ride trip and to be honest, I think I would rather just have gone with the buggy ride.

-However, none of us were keen on the use of a stick on the camel’s knees to make them kneel down.
-We also found that the camel ride lasted a bit too long – we actually found it really uncomfortable!
+However, none of us were keen on the use of a stick on the camel’s knees to make them kneel.
+We also found that the camel ride lasted a bit too long – we found it pretty uncomfortable!

 It was an experience and I leave it totally up to you as to whether you wish to partake in this popular Morocco activity (many do!).
-If you do go, do your research (there’s a great website called Spana which will help you do this) and find a company who are known for taking good care of their camels.
+If you do go, do your research (there’s a great website called Spana which will help you do this) and find a company who are known for taking good care of its camels.